ART THROUGH TOPOLOGY ART THOUGH KNOT THEORY

 8-6 Emerging

 This is a plaque 30cm by 20cm by 8cm.
-It is a 3D version of the center knot in the Three Knots drawing above.
+It is a 3D version of the centre knot in the Three Knots drawing above.
 It is cast in plaster.
 It can be cast in almost any material

 Zero, Three, Four.